Are there 8 types of pronoun in English grammar?

 Where ‘each other’ is commonly used to show reciprocation between two items, ‘one another’ is prescriptively used for three or more people or things.

-Great work on finishing Lesson 1 in this short course on pronouns.
-Continue studying with Lesson 2 to learn about the six rules which exist in general English.
+Great work on finishing Chapter 1 in this short reader on pronouns.
+Continue studying with Chapter 2 to learn about the six rules which exist in general English.

 Collect Academic Marks